psu-ds410/startercode-Spring2024/README.md

 # Warning
-* **Github classroom behaves differnetly than Github.
+* **Github classroom behaves differently than Github.
 If you don't read these instructions, you will mess up your repository 💯% guaranteed, no matter how well you know git.** It will take more time to fix the mess than to read the instructions below.

 # What is inside?
 * This file explains how to get your own private repository from CMPSC/DS 410.
 You will use it to get your assignments and submit your work.